Leadership and Character Certificate Program Workshops

 Honesty in Action: Building Trust and Integrity in Professional Life | Facilitator: Dr. Christian Miller, A.C.
 Reid Professor of Philosophy, Wake Forest University | Thursday January 22nd, 12 – 1:30pm, Benson 409, Lunch served |

-The Virtues of Mentoring: Character-Centered, Person-Based Approaches | Ann Phelps, Director of Programming, Program for Leadership and Character | March 2026 TBD |
+Seeing and Supporting Students: Character-Centered, Person-Based Approaches to Mentoring | Ann Phelps, Director of Programming, Program for Leadership and Character | Thursday March 19th 9am – 10:30am in Benson 409, Coffee and Bagels Served |

 Character and A.I. | Dr. William Cochran, Assistant Teaching Professor, Computer Science | Spring 2026 TBD |